 We offer residential treatment for emotionally and behaviorally challenged children in small group living arrangements.
 We provide care for boys and girls, ages six through fourteen who have been removed from their homes by the Commonwealth of Kentucky due to extreme physical, sexual and emotional abuse.
 Our behavior management programs have an emphasis on daily living skills and relationship-building.

-Our child care staff and social workers maintain an active involvement in the life of each child in a small group living environment.
+Our Therapeutic Behavior Specialists and social workers maintain an active involvement in the life of each child in a small group living environment.
 Each child has a separate room and is supervised 24/7.
 Emphasis is placed on assisting children to develop positive, appropriate interpersonal relationships with adults and other children.

 Guardian Angel School is located on the grounds of DCCH Center.
 It is staffed by Beechwood Independent School District teachers who are Kentucky certified.
 We offer small, self-contained classrooms with a low student-teacher ratio.
 We support the individual requirements to provide a smooth transition back into a less restrictive school.
 Guardian Angel provides six hours of daily instruction with an emphasis on individualized support in math and reading.